sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/serving-sparkmllib-models.rst

 Fire Insights creates Apache Spark ML models.
 These models can be saved as files on the File System.

-NodeModelSave saves the Spark ML models as files.
+``NodeModelSave`` saves the Spark ML model as file.
 It uses the Spark interfaces to save the model.

 .. figure:: ../../../_assets/model/SparkMLModelSave.png
    :alt: SaveML Model
    :width: 60%

-Once the SparkML model is saved, they can be loaded and used in scoring.
-Fire Insights enables saving both Spark ML models and pipelines.
+Once the SparkML model is saved, it can be loaded and used in scoring.
+Fire Insights enables the saving of both, Spark ML models and pipelines.

 Batch Model Scoring
 --------------------